oscarvalenzuelab/next-gen-compliance-tools/README.md

 [BotSniffer](https://github.com/oscarvalenzuelab/botsniffer) - A tool to detect AI written code using Humman Pattern (Stupidity Coefficient) and Feature Extraction instead of snippet matching and code plagiarism.

 [Namonica](https://github.com/oscarvalenzuelab/namonica) - A tool that uses Machine Learning and Proximity (similarity/dissimilarity) to infer OSS package names from a list of strings.

+[ThunderaBSA](https://github.com/Xpertians/ThunderaBSA) - ThunderaBSA is a Binary Static Analysis tool that use DEBUG symbols (experimental).